AmandaCIdev/AmandaCIdev/README.md

 ### About Me

-I have recently achieved a Code Institute Full Stack Software Development Bootcamp.
+I have recently achieved with Code Institute - Full Stack Software Development Skills.

 - - -